rarepotato8de/3x3macropad/README.md

 * Runs with QMK (VIAL) - freely programmable
 * Works with all major OSs, no driver needed

-The coolest part of the macropad is the OLED Display on which you can display images, text and small animations
+The coolest part of the macropad is the OLED Display on which you can display images, text and small animations<br/>
+> [!NOTE]
+> This is an older version, where the screws are on the switch plate.
+It's only for showcasing the OLED animation

 ![animation-bongocat-ezgif com-optimize](https://github.com/rarepotato8de/3x3macropad/assets/68034180/58b4afa2-d9ff-49d2-9c78-63a7cb7962cb)